seanMj/stopMASSkillersFromMASScasualtys/README.md

        [Hallways] ok, I tried Hallways your up next.
                   [Try reading as if your really happy, like your absolutely happy with life at that moment.
                   Like I was when I thought of this.
-It will make it less grim]
+It will make it less grim, add some nonchalantly attitude and it may read better. ]
 #(i suck at writing painful things so I tried to write it... like nonchalantly)
 Using snaking hallways, you can in theory keep dynamic and moving killbox(s) which will make it harder on the mass murderer(s) to... well do murderer things, while also keeping dynamic,